browserengineering/book/book/intro.md

 The web in history
 ==================

 The web is a grand, crazy experiment.
-It seems natural, nowadays, browse the web to watch videos, read news, and connect with friends.
-That can make the web seem simple and obvious, already-built, with nothing left but to use it.
+It's natural, nowadays, to watch videos, read news, and connect with friends on the web.
+That can make the web seem simple and obvious, finished, already built.
 But the web is neither simple nor obvious.
 It is the result of experiments and research reaching back to nearly the beginning of computing[^precursors] about how to help people connect and learn from each other.

 [^precursors]: And the web _also_ needed rich computer displays, powerful UI-building libraries, fast networks, and sufficient CPU power and information